OpenGenus/cosmos/guides/coding_style/c/README.md

 ## Indentation

 Indentation is done with a single tab character (Hard Tab).
 For code split across multiple lines a helper indent of 4 spaces is used.
-In C Indentation is not must .It happens on default by the compiler.
-But if you are on python then Indentation is must.

 ```C
 int